The Problem

 A few examples are:

-• Black bears, nən (grizzly bears), spirit bears, cougars, and a unique subspecies of sea wolf
+• Black bears, nən (grizzly bears), cougars, and wolves

 • Orcas, humpback whales, 4 types of dolphins, and 5 species of pacific salmon